astoeckel/acinerella/README.md

 Features
 --------

-**Easy to use API**
+**Simple API**

 Acinerella does all the "FFmpeg stuff" for you.
 Decoding videos was never easier.

-**A single compact library**
+**Single compact library**

 FFmpeg can be staticaly linked into Acinerella

-**Easy to use with other programming languages**
+**Can be easily used from other programming languages**

-The Acinerella header file has only about 120 lines and is easy to port to other programming languages.
+The Acinerella C API is about 120 lines long and is easy to port to other programming languages.
 A Pascal header exists.

 Usage
 -----